As of May 13, 2026

 -

-fH1/DSP-0546LP is a the next-generation candidate vaccine
+fH1/DSP-0546LP is a next-generation candidate vaccine formulation

-formulation composed of the post-fusion hemagglutinin antigen
+composed of the post-fusion hemagglutinin antigen (fH1) that is

-influenza viruses, and TLR7 adjuvant “DSP-0546LP” that enhances
+viruses, and TLR7 adjuvant “DSP-0546LP” that enhances the

-influenza.
-The pre-clinical study of fH1/DSP-0546LP demonstrated
+pre-clinical study of fH1/DSP-0546LP demonstrated broad cross

-broad cross protection against influenza viruses antigenically
+protection against influenza viruses antigenically different from

-different from those used in vaccine formulations, and indicated
+those used in vaccine formulations, and the significance of the

-the significance of the TLR7 adjuvant, DSP-0546LP.
-It is expected
+TLR7 adjuvant, DSP-0546LP.
+It is expected that fH1/DSP-0546LP will

-protection against seasonal influenza viruses and will be
+influenza viruses and will be effective against novel and

-effective against novel and potentially pandemic strains.
+potentially pandemic strains.